usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 three years are considered together in determining disproportionality.
 Only alterations after January 26, 1992, are counted.
 In other words, all of the alterations to the same path of travel taken within the preceding three years are considered together in deciding whether the 20 percent has been reached.
+{% enddetails %}

 ILLUSTRATION: On February 1, 1992, a nursery school with several steps at its entrance renovates one of its classrooms.
 The renovations total $500, triggering up to
 $100 worth of path of travel obligations (20 percent of $500).
 Because $100 will not